evolarjun/amr/docs/Compile-AMRFinder-from-source.md

 # Manual installation summary

-If you want to compile AMRFinder yourself you'll need [gcc](https://gcc.gnu.org/) and [GNU make](https://www.gnu.org/software/make/) to compile the software as well as the other prerequisites [BLAST+](https://www.ncbi.nlm.nih.gov/books/NBK279690/), [HMMER](http://hmmer.org/), and [libcurl](https://curl.haxx.se/libcurl/).
-We have only tested compiling AMRFinder with GNU tools on Linux.
+If you want to compile AMRFinderPlus yourself you'll need [gcc](https://gcc.gnu.org/) and [GNU make](https://www.gnu.org/software/make/) to compile the software as well as the other prerequisites [BLAST+](https://www.ncbi.nlm.nih.gov/books/NBK279690/), [HMMER](http://hmmer.org/), and [libcurl](https://curl.haxx.se/libcurl/).
+We have only tested compiling AMRFinderPlus with GNU tools on Linux.
 Your mileage may vary.

-AMRFinder was developed with g++ (GCC) 4.9.3 and libcurl 7.29.0
+AMRFinderPlus was developed with g++ (GCC) 4.9.3 and libcurl 7.29.0

 # Downloading